Food Choice in Indian Households in the Context of the Nutrition Transition

-- Solveig A. Cunningham, PhD, MSc., Associate Professor, Rollins School of Public Health, Emory University
+- Solveig A. Cunningham, PhD, MSc, Associate Professor, Rollins School of Public Health, Emory University

-- Ashlesha Datar, PhD., Senior Economist, University of Southern California
+- Ashlesha Datar, PhD, Senior Economist, University of Southern California

-- Shailaja S. Patil, M.D., Professor in the Department of Community Medicine, Sri B. M. Patil Medical College, BLDE University
+- Shailaja S. Patil, MD, Professor in the Department of Community Medicine, Sri B. M. Patil Medical College, BLDE University

-Posters and Presentations
+Posters & Presentations

-- “Understanding Food Choices in the Context of Globalizing Food Options” By Cunningham, SA.
-4th Agriculture, Nutrition & Health (ANH) Academy Week 24–28 June 2019 – Hyderabad, India
+- “Understanding Food Choices in the Context of Globalizing Food Options.”
+By Cunningham, S.A.
+4th Agriculture, Nutrition & Health (ANH) Academy Week, Hyderabad, India, 24–28 June 2019.